-The Communication Design program is a two-year course of study in design for print.
+The Graphic Design program is a two-year course of study in design for print.
 Multimedia Design is a one-year certificate in the design and development of more fluid media -- the end result being viewed on a screen (ex. computer monitor or large screen in a conference room).
 This includes CD-ROM titles, business presentations, animations in 2- and 3-D and informational kiosks.
 Multimedia and Web design deal with the specifics of interactivity.
 See the section for each of the courses of study for more specific information -- Multimedia Design and Web Design.

 We are here to serve the community, and we have everyone from high-schoolers to senior citizens in the program.
 We're always looking for motivated students, regardless of background!

 Yes, we offer courses in evenings.
 The Multimedia and Web design certificates tend to have courses only offered in the late afternoon, early evening and on Saturdays to accommodate working professionals, who constitute most of the class base.
-Smaller second-year classes are usually rotated in Communication Design, offered in the daytime one semester and in the evening the next semester.
+Smaller second-year classes are usually rotated in Graphic Design, offered in the daytime one semester and in the evening the next semester.
 As class cancellations are made the week before the semester starts, it is important to register EARLY for a class.

 ART 121 (Drawing I), ART 131 (Fundamentals of Design I) and ART 140 (Intro to Graphic Skills).